airframesio/xng/README.md

  * Web API for controlling session settings and exposing stats + metrics
  * and more...

-For Ubuntu/Debian, check out GitHub Actions of `amd64` packages.
+For Ubuntu/Debian, check out GitHub Actions for `amd64` packages.

 ## Building
  1. Install a stable [Rust](https://www.rust-lang.org/learn/get-started) toolchain.
 Make sure the `cargo` command is in `PATH` environment variable after completion.